3

 8

 • Thanks for that.
 Would you be able to point to a video of this?
 I'd be curious to see if a one-two combo is the same as the 1st two punches in my sequence.
 When I expand my stance forward, the leading straight punch lands synchronously with the landing of the lead foot.
 The cross then starts off as a reverse punch.
 It's travel is synchronous with the advancement of the back foot to shorten the long stance.
 The ball of the right foot gets planted just as the cross lands.
 Since the feet are natural width apart at that point, it becomes more like a cross than a reverse punch.
-Aug 13, 2021 at 18:41
+Commented Aug 13, 2021 at 18:41

 • @user2153235 Added a xingyi video that is close enough.
 Not everything is on YouTube.